Stockton scholarship program reflective of Atlantic City's diversity

 The scholarship fund was started by Alfred Engelberg, an intellectual property lawyer and 1956 Atlantic City High School graduate, according to Stockton's website.

+New Jersey’s casinos, horse tracks that offer sports betting and the online partners of both types of gambling outlets won over $480 million in July, an increase of 6.7% from a year ago.
+But the resort's nine casinos continue to struggle to return to pre-pandemic levels in terms of the amount won from in-person gamblers, with five of them winning less in July 2022 than they did in July 2019, before the coronavirus pandemic began.
+Figures released Tuesday by the New Jersey Division of Gaming Enforcement show that the casinos collectively won just under $299 million from in-person gamblers.

-To qualify for the Engelberg Leadership Scholars Program (ELSP), students must be rising sophomores and either live in Atlantic City or have graduated from Atlantic City High School, Stockton said.
+To qualify for the Engelberg program, students must be rising sophomores and either live in Atlantic City or have graduated from Atlantic City High School, Stockton said.

 Each year, four students are chosen who will have all costs — tuition, room and board, fees, books — paid for during their remaining time at Stockton.

-By continuing the program, Stockton hopes its courses can spawn some of the city's next-generation leaders.
+By continuing the program, Stockton hopes its courses can spawn some of the city's next leaders.

 Moreno is the first in her family to go to college.
 With four other siblings, the scholarship helps her parents with the financial load, she said.